miridius/serverless-telegram/README.md

   - [Publishing to NPM](#publishing-to-npm)

 # Getting Started

+Guidance is provided for AWS and Azure, however other cloud providers can be used as well as long as you write your own HTTP wrapper

+## On Azure

 1. Use the [official quickstart](https://docs.microsoft.com/en-us/azure/azure-functions/create-first-function-vs-code-node) to create a new Azure function using JavaScript or TypeScript.
 I recommend calling the function something like "telegram-webhook" or just "webhook" but it really doesn't matter.
 1. Install `serverless-telegram` as a dependency: